petzsch/contabo-php-client/docs/Api/ImagesApi.md

 Update custom image name by its id

-Update name of the custom image.
+Update name of the custom image

 ### Example